deic-dk-retired/deic_theme_oc6/README.md

-DeIC theme for ownCloud
+DeIC theme for ownCloud 6
 ==========
 #### Login, layout and other customizations for data.deic.dk

-This theme is for ownCloud-5.